Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Discussion and Conclusions

-Observations and subsequent localization of sGRBs can paint a complementary picture of DNS formation channels.
-In this work, we focus on two exemplary highly-offset sGRBs.
-To place comprehensive constraints on DNS population properties, fully constrain selection effects, and examine deviations over cosmic time, this analysis can be applied to the full population of localized sGRBs with identified hosts as well as gravitational-wave mergers with optical counterparts.
+Observations and subsequent localization of short \acp{GRB} can paint a complementary picture of \ac{DNS} formation channels.
+In this work, we focus on two exemplary highly offset short \acp{GRB}.
+To place comprehensive constraints on \ac{DNS} population properties, fully constrain selection effects, and examine deviations over cosmic time, this analysis can be applied to the full population of localized short \acp{GRB} with identified hosts as well as gravitational-wave mergers with optical counterparts.

+The galaxy models, tracer information, and population models used in this work are available on Zenodo~\citep{sgrb_progenitor_dataset}.
+The code used for the full analysis and plotting scripts for the figures in this paper are available on Github at \href{https://github.com/michaelzevin/kickIT}{github.com/michaelzevin/kickIT}.

-\acknowledgments The authors thank Claude-Andr\'e Faucher-Gigu\'ere, John Forbes, Joel Leja, Erica Nelson, and Enrico Ramirez-Ruiz for helpful discussions.
-We also thank Chase Kimball for contributions to the code used in this analysis.
-MZ greatly appreciates financial support from the IDEAS Fellowship, a research traineeship program supported by the National Science Foundation under grant DGE-1450006.
-AN acknowledges support from the Henry Luce Foundation through a Graduate Fellowship in Physics and Astronomy.
-WF acknowledges support by the National Science Foundation under grant Nos.
+\acknowledgments The authors thank Claude-Andr\'e Faucher-Gigu\'ere, John Forbes, Joel Leja, Erica Nelson, and Enrico Ramirez-Ruiz for helpful discussions, as well as Chase Kimball for contributions to the code used in this analysis.
+The authors also thank the anonymous referee for helpful suggestions that improved this paper.
+Support for this work was partially provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51474.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
+M.Z. also appreciates financial support from the IDEAS Fellowship, a research traineeship program supported by the National Science Foundation under grant DGE-1450006.
+A.N. acknowledges support from the Henry Luce Foundation through a Graduate Fellowship in Physics and Astronomy.
+W.F. acknowledges support by the National Science Foundation under grant Nos.
 AST-1814782 and AST-1909358.
-CPLB is supported by the CIERA Board of Visitors Research Professorship.
-VK is supported by a CIFAR G+EU Fellowship and Northwestern University.
+C.P.L.B. is supported by the CIERA Board of Visitors Research Professorship.
+V.K. is supported by a CIFAR G+EU Fellowship and Northwestern University.
 The majority of our analysis was performed using the computational resources of the Quest high performance computing facility at Northwestern University, which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.

-\software{\texttt{Astropy}~\citep{TheAstropyCollaboration2013,TheAstropyCollaboration2018}, \texttt{COSMIC}~\citep{cosmic}, \texttt{galpy}~\citep{galpy}, \texttt{IPython}~\citep{ipython}, \texttt{matplotlib}~\citep{matplotlib}, \texttt{numpy}~\citep{numpy}, \texttt{pandas}~\citep{pandas}, \texttt{Prospector}~\citep{Leja2016}, \texttt{scipy}~\citep{scipy}.}
+\software{\texttt{Astropy}~\citep{TheAstropyCollaboration2013,TheAstropyCollaboration2018}, \texttt{COSMIC}~\citep{Breivik2020}, \texttt{galpy}~\citep{galpy}, \texttt{IPython}~\citep{ipython}, \texttt{matplotlib}~\citep{matplotlib}, \texttt{Numpy}~\citep{numpy,numpy2,numpy3}, \texttt{pandas}~\citep{pandas}, \texttt{Prospector}~\citep{Leja2016}, \texttt{Scipy}~\citep{scipy}.}